Ashoka (non-profit organization): Citizen-sector organization

 While the United States Internal Revenue Service has approved Ashoka's headquarters as a 501(c)(3) nonprofit organization, and some countries consider Ashoka to be a non-governmental organization, Ashoka itself prefers the term citizen-sector organization in order to emphasize what it is, rather than what it is not.
-According to Ashoka, citizen-sector organizations are groups of citizens who care and act to serve others and cause needed change.
+According to Ashoka, citizen-sector organizations are groups of citizens working on social issues.